 Ed has served congregations in North Carolina, Louisiana, Pennsylvania, and Virginia.
 Marian is an ordained Presbyterian minister, who for the last 13 years has taught middle school math and served as a stated supply and parish associate in 2 congregations.

 In his spare time, Ed loves to walk his dog, Rosalita, play guitars, build electric guitars, and listen to music.
 He enjoys cooking, taking photographs, reading history books, and spending as much time with his wife as is possible.

 Director of Christian Education

-Wes grew up in Atlanta, GA, and attended Queens University of Charlotte, where he received a B.A. in History with a concentration in Human Rights.
-His ministry as Director of Christian Education is enhanced by his college involvement with organizations such as the Queens Chapel, Room in the Inn, Pi Kappa Phi Fraternity, and Queens Theater.
+Wes grew up around Atlanta, GA, but moved to North Carolina to attend Queens University of Charlotte, where he received a B.A. in History with a concentration in Human Rights.
+In college he was involved with organizations such as the Queens Chapel, Room in the Inn, Pi Kappa Phi Fraternity, and Queens Theater.

-After college graduation, Wes decided to work overseas and taught English to children ages 3-14 in South Korea.
-Upon his return to the U.S., he settled in Atlanta and worked for a time assisting adults with developmental disabilities and mental illness find and maintain employment, and then spent 10 months in service through AmeriCorps.
+After college graduation, Wes went to South Korea and taught English to children ages 3-14.
+Upon his return to the U.S. he settled in Atlanta and worked for several years, including 10 months in service through AmeriCorps.

-It was during his time in AmeriCorps that he began again to feel a call to ministry (a feeling he had been ignoring since high school).
-Wes moved to Chicago and graduated from McCormick Theological Seminary with an M.Div. in May, 2014.
-While at McCormick he had the great pleasure of serving as co-moderator for the student Session, serving on the Board of Trustees, and was awarded the George Tressler Scott Fellowship in Practical Theology.
+It was during his time in AmeriCorps that he began again to feel called to ministry (a feeling he had been ignoring since high school).
+Wes moved to Chicago to pursue theological education from McCormick Theological Seminary, where he graduated May, 2014 with an M.Div.
+While at McCormick he had the pleasure of serving as co-moderator for the student Session, serving on the Board of Trustees, and was awarded the George Tressler Scott Fellowship in Practical Theology.

 Director of Music